johnmyleswhite/Style.jl/README.md

     isNotAvailable, is_not_available

-(10) If a variable or function name is long, use underscores:
+(13) If a variable or function name is too long to be read in all lowercase, insert underscores at word boundaries:

 **Good style**